-- 0 units, Non-credit, No Grade Given, Repeatable, 2 lab, DE - NC.
-NDA - Must have CASAS ABE Level D score of 235-245. - This is a hands-on course that introduces students to the elements of dining room service, the role and responsibilities of the garde manger, and the importance of maintaining a smooth communication work-flow between the dining room and kitchen flow operations.
+- 0 units, Non-credit, No Grade Given, Repeatable, 2 lab, DE - NC, NDA - Must have CASAS ABE Level D score of 235-245. - This is a hands-on course that introduces students to the elements of dining room service, the role and responsibilities of the garde manger, and the importance of maintaining a smooth communication work-flow between the dining room and kitchen flow operations.

-VOC ED 543CE: Culinary: Basic Math Skills for Culinary Professionals numbers, fractions, decimals, percentages, rounding, estimation, and ratio and proportions.
+VOC ED 543CE: Culinary: Basic Math Skills for Culinary Professionals

+- 0 units, Non-credit, No Grade Given, Repeatable, 1 lec, DE - NC, NDA - Must have CASAS ABE Level D score of 235-245. - This course reviews fundamental math skills required for the culinary profession.
+The course reviews whole numbers, fractions, decimals, percentages, rounding, estimation, and ratio and proportions.
 Students will also be introduced to math skills related to the culinary profession including recipe yields and recipe conversions, and U.S. and International units of measure.
-Computational and problem solving skills will be contextualized to solve culinary- related problems.
+Computational and problem solving skills will be contextualized to solve culinary-related problems.